 You cannot be an independent contractor, but you may be able to have a personal injury case.

 You are entitled to worker’s compensation even if you are at fault for causing your injury or accident.

 If you are not sure if you were injured while you were working, please call us for a free consultation days/nights/weekends.

 How Much Can I Get From Worker’s Compensation?

-Worker’s compensation insurance will pay for your medical expenses and you will receive a percentage (usually two-thirds) of your wages while you are unable to work.
+Worker’s compensation insurance will pay for your medical expenses, and you will receive a percentage (usually two-thirds) of your wages while you cannot work.
 Worker’s Compensation cases are often settled for a lump sum payment similar to a personal injury case.

 If you are unable to work permanently, it may be better not to settle your Worker’s Compensation case and to continue receiving payments.

 You may be able to have a Personal Injury case in addition to a Worker’s Compensation case, and you will be able to get money from both cases.

 Should I Call a Worker’s Compensation Lawyer?